 In this example, 1 displays the code, 2 the product name, and 3 the price.

 In the XLOOKUP function, it is a cell range, not a number.

-Absolute references are also possible, making it more convenient.
+Absolute cell reference are also possible, making it more convenient.

 In addition, images can now be used in the search results.